Suicide door: Advantages

 Rear-hinged doors make entering and exiting a vehicle easier, allowing a passenger to enter by turning to sit and exit by stepping forward and out.
 This is important for passengers who need to make a dignified entrance; the UK State Bentley has rear-opening passenger doors that are broader than usual and open very wide, allowing the monarch to exit the car in a dignified way.

 In combination with traditional front doors, rear-hinged doors allow chauffeurs easier access to the rear door.
 In Austin FX4 taxis, drivers were able to reach the rear exterior door handle through the driver's window without getting out of the vehicle.

 Rear-hinged doors also allow a better position for a person installing a child seat into the back seat of a vehicle than conventional doors, while being simpler and cheaper to build than the sliding doors commonly used on minivans.
 The Opel Meriva B compact MPV introduced in 2010 had such doors.

-The combination of front-hinged front doors and rear-hinged rear doors allows for a design without the B-pillar, creating a large opening for entering and exiting the vehicle.
+The combination of front-hinged front doors and rear-hinged rear doors allows for a design without a fixed B-pillar, creating a large opening for entering and exiting the vehicle.